ikushaldave/TA-AC-BACKEND-express-fundamentals-TNaaac/block-BNaabw/index.md

 writeCode

-Q. Create a scaffold express application from the scratch with necessary middlewares and routes
+Q. Create a scaffold express application from the scratch with necessary middleware and routes

 - add package.json
 - install express and create an express server listening on port 4000
-- add middlewares for capturing form/json data
+- add middleware for capturing form/json data
 - add middleware for handling static assets
-- add third party mddleware for logging and handling cookies
+- add third party middleware for logging and handling cookies
 - add 2 sample routes with some random response of your choice

   1. GET -> `/` route